NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q9](Q9.png)

-Jeethu Joseph leads all directors with an average IMDB score of 8.5 across 2 titles.
-James Cameron also appears in the top 10, validating the reliability of the metric.
-Requiring a minimum of 2 titles ensures results reflect consistent quality rather than a single standout film.
+Jeethu Joseph tops the list with an average IMDB score of 8.5 across 2 titles.
+Seeing James Cameron in the top 10 helps validate that the metric is working correctly.
+The minimum of 2 titles requirement was important here to make sure the results reflect consistent quality rather than just one great film inflating a director's average.

 ## 7. How many titles fall into each decade in Amazon Prime's library?